Gulai Tempeh (Tempeh Stew)- Pieces of tempeh are cooked in aromatic spices, herbs, and coconut milk. Vegan and gluten-free friendly recipe.

 SPECIAL INGREDIENT USED IN THIS GULAI TEMPEH RECIPE

 If you have never heard of tempeh before, well, perhaps you should check it out.
 This nutritious food is one of my favorites.
 I talked more about tempeh here.
 It’s an excellent source of non-animal based protein.
-If you are wondering where to find tempeh here in the U.S., check your local Whole Food Markets store, they do carry tempeh and they are organic.
-Not that I insist you gotta buy organic, but that’s what they carry and they have three different varieties of tempeh for you to choose from.
+You can also learn how to make your own tempeh from this tutorial.

-- 8 oz green beans cut into 3-4 inch length and blanch in boiling water briefly
+- 8 oz green beans / long beans cut into 3-4 inch length and blanch in boiling water briefly

 - 2 cups coconut milk